 We work hard to make Prince work on multiple platforms (Windows, Linux, etc) and with multiple configurations.
 However things don't always work correctly the first time.
 You're very welcome to contact us for support or visit our forum.
-However if your facing a common problem you may be able to find an explanation and solution below.
+However if you are facing a common problem, you may be able to find an explanation and solution below.

 prince: page 1: warning: no font for Aegean Numbers character U+10123, fallback to '?'